BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * `serde` - enables serlialisation on some data types
 * `ron` - enables reading `CostField` from files.
 NB: fixed-size arrays in `.ron` are written as tuples
 * `csv` - enables creating all of the `CostFields` by reading from a directory of csv files.
 Note that csv filenames need to follow the sector ID convention of `column_row.csv`, the underscore is important, and the path of the directory should be fully qualified and the files themselves should not contain any headers
-* `2d` - enables interface methods when working with Flowfields in a 2d world
+* `2d` - enables interface methods when working with Flowfields in a 2d world, additionally allows using a list of Bevy 2d meshes to initialise the Flowfields
 * `3d` - enables interface methods when working with FlowFields in a 3d world
 * `heightmap` - allows initialising the `CostField`s from a greyscale png/jpeg where each pixel of the image represents a `FieldCell`.
 Alpha channel is optional (it'll just be ignored if included in the image).
 A pixel with colour channels `(0, 0, 0, 255)` (black) represents an impassable `255` cost whereas `(255, 255, 255, 255)` (white) is translated as a cost of `1`, channel values in between will be more expensive costs